How Much Does Hardwood Flooring Cost?

 Hardwood flooring prices can vary widely depending on where you live, the origin and quality of the wood, and several other factors, including:

-Beyond standard staining, each process applied to a board increases its cost: for example, collections that feature artistic surface treatments like double staining, scraping and weathering.
+Beyond standard staining, each process applied to a board increases its cost: for example, wood flooring collections that feature artistic surface treatments like double staining, scraping and weathering.

 - Width & Length